 On October 2, 2023, the Lead Plaintiffs filed a Consolidated Class Action Complaint against the Company, Brad K. Heppner, Peter T. Cangany, Jr., Thomas O. Hicks, Dennis P. Lockhart, Bruce W. Schnitzer, Murray T. Holland, Timothy L. Evans, David H. de Weese, Roy W. Bailey, David F. Chavenson, and Whitley Penn LLP, alleging Securities Act violations arising out of the Offering.
 The complaint alleges that the individual defendants violated Sections 11, 12(a)(2), and 15 of the Securities Act, and further alleges that the Company violated Section 15 of the Securities Act.
 The Company, Brad K. Heppner, Peter T. Cangany, Jr., Thomas O. Hicks, Dennis P. Lockhart, and Bruce W. Schnitzer (the "Ben Individual Defendants") filed a motion to dismiss the complaint on November 7, 2023.
-The remaining defendants have not yet responded to the complaint, as the deadlines to respond still extend to January 2024.
+On January 4, 2024, defendants Murray Holland, Timothy Evans, Roy Bailey, and Whitley Penn LLP each filed a motion to dismiss the case.
+Also on January 4, 2023, defendants David Chavenson and David H. de Weese filed a joint motion to dismiss.
+The Lead Plaintiffs' deadline to respond to the various motions to dismiss is February 20, 2024, and replies are due March 21, 2024.
 The Company and the Ben Individual Defendants intend to vigorously defend themselves in the litigation.